jutkko/copy-pasta/README.md

 Configure the `secret` file according to the `secret.example` file, and to copy, on one machine you do:

 ```
+. secret # to source the environment variables
 echo "Pasta-copy" | copy-pasta
 ```